AkiVonAkira/MovieAPI/README.md

 ## 🔑 Key features

-- Connect user to a movie
+- Create, and link movies, genres and persons
-- Based on connected movies suggest new movies with the same genres.
+- Discover movies using TMDB.

 ---